Javascript Tutorial-21 How To Use Break And Continue

 }

-statement is executed, and the current iteration is skipped.
+In the above example, the loop will iterate from 0 to 9.
+However, when i is an even number, the continue statement is executed, and the current iteration is skipped.
 As a result, only the odd numbers (1, 3, 5, 7, 9) will be logged to the console.

-Difference between break
+Difference between break and continue

-statement terminates the loop entirely and moves on to the next statement after the loop.
-On the other hand, the continue
+Although both break and continue statements can alter the flow of execution within loops, there is a fundamental difference between the two.
+The break statement terminates the loop entirely and moves on to the next statement after the loop.
+On the other hand, the continue statement skips the current iteration and moves on to the next iteration within the loop.

-allows you to skip the current iteration and proceed with the next iteration.
+In simpler terms, break allows you to exit a loop prematurely, while continue allows you to skip the current iteration and proceed with the next iteration.

-Common use cases for break
+Common use cases for break and continue

-statements, let's explore some common use cases where these statements prove to be useful:
+Now that we have a basic understanding of break and continue statements, let's explore some common use cases where these statements prove to be useful:

 -